 The time came around this year when I couldn’t wait any longer, FOMO had got the better of me and one of my kind followers let me know that the pattern was in stock at Ahakhan.
 I didn’t even know that Abakhan sold patterns!
 Of course I charged over to their website, and it was indeed available at that time.
 Before I knew it, it was in my basket and on it’s way to me.
 Phew.

 The style of the dress is supposed to be ‘very loose fitting’ according to the pattern envelope description, but I didn’t want it to feel too relaxed as this look can sometimes overwhelm me as I’m only 5’2″.
 My size put me in the ‘Medium’ size range for this pattern, but I wondered if the ‘Small’ might give me the fit that I was going for.
 My measurements are 34-29-38.
+I did cut out the small size for my toile and found the fit of this was just right for me.
 The dress comes with sleeve, ruffle and length variations so it has something for everyone.
 Unfortunately this pattern doesn’t cover all sizes in a single pattern.
 You choose either the size XS – MED or the L – XXL.
 This is frustrating if you find yourself in the MED -L size range as you have to make a decision on which size pattern to go for.

 To check the fit before cutting into my ‘good’ fabric I made a toile in the small size out of an old sheet.
 This was important not only to check the fit, but also to see how the fabulous massive sleeve would look on my frame.
 I cut one of the large puffy sleeves (view A sleeve) and one of the narrower sleeves (view B and C), to see which I liked better.